andreaspts/DL_REC_vs_DEEP_and_CONVNN_on_TEMPERATURE_SERIES/report.md

 Next, we set up a stacked recurrent NN a la GRU with dropout and two layers.
 This should be good a) against overfitting b) reach good scores/overcoming a potential performance bottleneck as compared to networks of lower capacity.

 Again, we would have to train on more epochs (to counter the dropout) but abstain from this here.
 Overfitting can again become a problem if we inflate the network architecture (layers and their units) to greedily.
-Notice that intermediate layers have "return_sequences = True" in the argument for which we refer to the jupyter notebook.
+Notice that intermediate layers have "return_sequences = True" in the argument for which we refer to the Jupyter notebook.

 #### Stacked GRU network with dropout: